Why do Cast Iron Boilers Leak/Crack?

 Maybe this will help understand why cast-iron boilers fail due to stress and condensation.

 I did some research and found a boiler from the 50's with an input of 160,000 btu's. and we will assume the return has a flow of 7 gpm.
-As you see the boiler has almost 6 times more water than the return is bring back.
+As you see the boiler has almost six times more water than the return is bring back.
 With this ratio between return water and boiler water the internal temperature change is terribly slow.
-When the boiler is replaced with a new cast iron boiler today that boiler will hold about 6 gallons of water.
-With the same return flow as the old boiler had, there is 1 gallon more water returning to the boiler than the boiler holds.
+When the boiler is replaced with a new cast iron boiler today that boiler will hold about six gallons of water.
+With the same return flow as the old boiler had, there is one gallon more water returning to the boiler than the boiler holds.
 This will cause very quick and drastic temperature changes.

 When a boiler bypass is added some of the flow from the return will flow through the bypass which means less flow through the boiler, so the boiler sees less stress and the iron heats up quick enough to avoid flue gas condensation.
 The flow through the bypass may be three times the boiler flow.
 In this example the flow through the bypass is 4 gpm which means the flow through the boiler is 3 gpm.
-The flow through the boiler is 1/2 of what the boiler holds.
+The flow through the boiler is one-half of what the boiler holds.
 Again, it warms up faster than it would with the 7-gpm flow.

 Steam Boilers

 With steam boilers don't worry about flue gas condensation as there is no flow into the boiler until you start making steam.
 We still have the mineral and oxygen problems you experience with water boilers from adding too much make-up water due to steam or water leaks.
-The oxygen will cause pinholes at the water line as that is where the oxygen comes out of the water.
+The oxygen will cause pinholes at the water line as that is where the oxygen comes out of solution.

-Disclaimer: The information found on this website is for informational purposes only.
-All preventive maintenance, service, installations should be reviewed on a per job situation.
+Avoid adding excessive make-up water from leaking air vents, valves, fittings, and piping.
+Refrain from using softened water; instead, use water prior to the water softener.
+Do not drain the boiler during the summer months.
+For an electronic Low Water Cut-Off (LWCO), do not drain any water from the boiler.
+If using a float type LWCO, drain no more than necessary once a month or as specified by the manufacturer's guidelines to achieve clear water.Disclaimer: The information found on this website is for informational purposes only.
+All preventive maintenance, service, installations should be reviewed on a per-job situation.
 Any work performed on your heating system should be performed by qualified and experienced personnel only.
-Comfort-Calc or its personnel accepts no responsibility for improper information, application, damage to property or bodily injury from applied information found on this website.
+Comfort-Calc and its personnel accepts no responsibility for improper information, application, damage to property or bodily injury from applied information found on this website.